 Todd Andrews, Chair

-Mr. Andrews is an attorney in Edina.
-A graduate of the University of Minnesota and Hamline University School of Law and holds a Master of Laws in Taxation from Boston University School of Law.
-Mr. Andrews formerly was an adjunct Professor of Law at William Mitchell College of Law, St. Paul, Minnesota where he has taught classes in the Master of Law (Taxation) program.
-He was a former Fellow, in the American College of Trust and Estate Counsel and is the Chair and Reporter of Drafting Wills and Trust Agreements manual published by Minnesota Continuing Legal Education.
-Mr. Andrews is a former board member of the National Sports Center Foundation and past chair of the Endowment Committee at St. Stephens Episcopal Church.
+Now retired, Mr. Andrews was an attorney for 44 years.
+A graduate of the University of Minnesota, he received his Juris Doctor degree from Hamline University School of Law and holds a Master of Laws in Taxation from Boston University School of Law.
+Mr. Andrews practiced estate and gift taxation, financial planning, business continuation planning, general corporate and business law, probate, trust administration, and non-profit organizations.
+Mr. Andrews formerly was an adjunct Professor of Law at William Mitchell College of Law (now Mitchell Hamline College of Law), St. Paul, Minnesota, where he has taught classes in the Master of Law (Taxation) program.
+He was a Fellow in the American College of Trust and Estate Counsel (now retired).
+Chair and Reporter of Drafting Wills and Trust Agreements manual published by Minnesota Continuing Legal Education.
+Mr. Andrews was a board member of the National Sports Center Foundation and past chair of the Endowment Committee at St. Stephens Episcopal Church.

 Founder of Urban Ventures Leadership Foundation, Art has 45 years of experience working with youth, facilitating community development, and forming collaboratives and networks, including Twin Cities Urban Resources Network (TURN).
 Since 1958, when he served as the West Metro Area Director of Young Life International, and at Park Avenue United Methodist Church as the Youth/Community Director, Mr. Erickson has empowered Minneapolis communities by dedicating himself to the education, independence and success of at-risk youth in urban communities.
 In 1993, Art co-founded Urban Ventures Leadership Foundation.
 In 2019 Art co-founded StudiOne-Eighty and now is its executive director.